 Although it isn’t a military secret per se, MAVNI is a small and very exclusive program that benefits immigrants and the U.S. military.
-Military Accessions Vital to the National Interest (MAVNI) is a special recruiting program that may be available to some immigrants interested in joining the U.S. military.
+Military Accessions Vital to the National Interest (MAVNI) is a special recruiting program that has been available to certain immigrants interested in joining the U.S. military.
 Generally, immigrants must be permanent residents to join the military (see Military Enlistment Requirements); once enlisted these green card soldiers can take advantage of expedited citizenship.
 However, MAVNI allows certain non-citizens in the United States to join the military and thereby gain eligibility for U.S. citizenship without first having to go through the lengthy process of obtaining a green card.
-The MAVNI program began in 2009 and remains a pilot program.
-In late 2016 the program suspended the application process until certain revisions could be implemented.

 How to Qualify for MAVNI

 Generally, MAVNI program applicants must be in a legal immigration status.
 Legal status means that applicants must be asylees, refugees, recipients of Temporary Protected Status (TPS) or hold any of the following non-immigrant visas: E, F, H, I, J, K, L, M, O, P, Q, R, S, T, TC, TD, TN, U or V.

 Individuals who have been granted deferred action by the Department of Homeland Security pursuant to the Deferred Action for Childhood Arrivals (DACA) process are eligible for consideration.
 Generally the MAVNI requirements stipulate a legal immigration status.
 However, the military service may on a case by case basis waive the requirement that the foreign national be in a status described above.